 The president’s attempt to make his crowd identify with his humble roots was a deliberately evoked contrast to his opponent Mitt Romney, who came from a privileged background.
 Romney is the son of a wealthy automotive executive.

-Rivals of a similar mind
+Rivals of a similar mind on a loan hike

 Ironically, however, both political rivals are of a similar mind on this issue.
 Romney told a crowd in Astor, Penn., Monday: